Hyle-org/devhub-hyle/docs/developers/general-doc/pipelined-proving.md

 ## The problem: base state conflicts

-Hylé ensures both privacy and scalability by verifying only the state transitions of smart contracts.
+The Hylé base layer ensures both privacy and scalability by verifying only the state transitions of smart contracts.
 This approach reduces computational overhead but introduces a critical issue for provable applications: base state conflicts.

 Proof generation can be slow, especially on less powerful devices.
 An app with a lot of usage will see conflicting operations, where multiple transactions reference the same base state, waiting for the previous state change to be settled.

-Since proof generation lags behind sequencing, users submitting transactions cannot be certain which state their operation will build upon, causing:

-- **Proof generation latency**: the time spent generating proofs delays transaction finality.
-- **Timekeeping uncertainty**: proofs require accurate timestamps, but users can't predict when their transaction will be sequenced.
+The time spent generating proofs delays transaction finality.
+Proofs require accurate timestamps, but users can't predict when their transaction will be sequenced.

-- **Parallelization limits**: multiple transactions may reference the same base state, creating invalid proofs when one is settled before the other.
+This causes **parallelization limits**: multiple transactions may reference the same base state, creating invalid proofs when one is settled before the other.

 We solve these issues by splitting sequencing from settlement; an operation includes two transactions.